Deputy group leader MHD and fast particles

 Supervison of various Postdoctoral Researchers, PhD, master and bachelor students, as well as many working students.
 Substitutions for plasma physics lectures at Technical University Munich.

 2014 to 2018: Member of scientists' representative council of Max Planck Institute for Plasma Physics

-Since 2013: One of the JOREK main developers, organizer of JOREK remote seminar, administrator of JOREK website and collaboration platform
+Since 2013: Coordinator of JOREK code development, organizer of JOREK remote seminar, administrator of JOREK website and collaboration platform

 (c) 2012–2020 Matthias Hoelzl, Schwarzstr.
 14, 85604 Zorneding, Germany.